 Hyssop

-A few weeks later, my daughter crawled into bed with me, terrorized by a nightmare involving a gymnasium of children thirsty for blood, her grubby toes probing for pockets of warmth behind my knees.
+But a few weeks later, my daughter crawled into bed with me, terrorized by a nightmare involving a gymnasium of children thirsty for her blood, her grubby toes probing for pockets of warmth.
 I pulled her close and she wrapped her arms around my neck, falling asleep after a burble of unintelligible words and a single, great sob.
-The next morning, I stared at her placid face, the air in my bedroom marbled with early morning chill.
-If I wanted my dreams back, I’d have to kick her out.
-As if she could hear my thoughts, she grimaced in her sleep and reached a hand out, her face smoothing into stillness once it landed atop my ribcage.

 I rubbed my eyelids and squinted at the flower beds.